BB-Media-IT/Data-Hub/README.md

 - Breakdown by business model: SVOD, AVOD, TVOD, TVE
 - Daily and weekly updates of the content offering
 - BB UID: a unique identifier for streamlined content tracking
-- Customized screengrab capabilities across multiple platforms
+- `Screengrab` Customized screengrab capabilities across multiple platforms
-- Advanced algorithm for navigating platform interfaces
+- `Screengrab` Advanced algorithm for navigating platform interfaces
-- Collection of data on carousel and item positions within the platform
+- `Screengrab` Collection of data on carousel and item positions within the platform
+- `Top Ten` Focus on popular platforms such as Netflix, Amazon Prime Video, and Disney+
+- `Top Ten` Regular updates on top ten lists from major streaming platforms

 ### Updates & Coverage
 - Data is updated daily and weekly
 - +4300 Streaming Services.
 - +250 Regions
-- Screengrab coverage on-deman
+- `Screengrab` Coverage on-deman
-- Screengrab weekly update
+- `Screengrab` Weekly updates
+- `Top Ten` Weekly updates to ensure the most current content rankings

 🚀 For more information on schemas and to access our S3 buckets, please [click here](/Streaming%20Availability/sa-schemas.md).

 📊 For more information on dashboards, please [click here](mailto:hello@bb-media.com?subject=I%20want%20to%20learn%20more%20about%20Content%20Pulse%20dashboards.)

----

-## Top Ten
-Stay on top of trending lists with our Top Ten service, which analyzes popular platforms such as Netflix, Amazon Prime Video and Disney+.
-Understand what's capturing audience attention with current rankings.

-### Features
-- Regular updates on top ten lists from major streaming platforms
-- Focus on popular platforms such as Netflix, Amazon Prime Video, and Disney+

-### Updates & Coverage
-- Weekly updates to ensure the most current content rankings
-- Detailed insights into the performance of top content across various platforms

-🚀 For more information on schemas and to access our S3 buckets, please [click here](/Top%20Ten/top-ten-schemas.md).